jkeohan/D3-Tutorials/Mapping/README.md

 * "Learning D3.js Mapping" by Thomas Newton and Oscar Villarreal
 * Scott Murray's online course "Intermdiate D3 for Data Visualization"

-Once completed it will look similiar to this:
+The following content will be covered: w

-Pic goes here
+* Finding the right geographical data

-We will cover the following:
+* What is GeoJSON & TopoJSON
-* Finding Data
+* Converting shp files to GeoJSON
-* Installing Tools
+* Converting shp files to TopoJSON

 ###Finding Data